Skip to content

 How long do antidepressants take to work?

 Most people start to notice changes in two to six weeks, with sleep, appetite, and energy often shifting before mood does.
 Full effects often take eight to twelve weeks.
-The first medication tried is not always the right one.
+The first medication tried isn't always the right one.

 About one in three people reach remission on the first medication tried, and roughly half show a meaningful response (STAR*D).
 Most patients need a change in dose, a switch, or an addition.
-That is normal and built into how we plan treatment.
+That's normal and built into how we plan treatment.

 Are antidepressants addictive?

-Antidepressants are not addictive in the way that opioids or benzodiazepines are.
-They do not produce a high, and people do not develop cravings.
+Antidepressants aren't addictive in the way that opioids or benzodiazepines are.
+They don't produce a high, and people don't develop cravings.
 Stopping abruptly can cause discontinuation symptoms (flu-like feelings, brain zaps, mood changes), which is why a taper supervised by a prescriber is the standard approach.

 Will antidepressants change who I am?

 When they work, antidepressants reduce the symptoms that have been pushing on you.
 Most people describe themselves as more like themselves, not less.
-If you feel emotionally flat or unlike yourself on a medication, that is a reason to talk to the prescriber about the dose or a different medication.
+If you feel emotionally flat or unlike yourself on a medication, that's a reason to talk to the prescriber about the dose or a different medication.

 Do I have to take an antidepressant forever?